What are the different theories of biblical inspiration?

 Question: "What are the different theories of biblical inspiration?"

-There are four ways to look at inspiration:
+There are four views of inspiration:

 1. The neo-orthodox view of inspiration

-2. The dictation method of inspiration
+2. The dictation view of inspiration

 3. The view of limited inspiration

 The neo-orthodox view of inspiration emphasizes the transcendence of God.
 Neo-orthodoxy teaches that God is so completely different from us that the only way we could ever know Him is through direct revelation.
 This view of the transcendence of God denies any concept of natural theology (i.e., that God can be known through His creation).
 Furthermore, neo-orthodoxy denies that the Bible is the Word of God.
 Rather, the Bible is a witness, or mediator, to the Word of God, Jesus.
 The neo-orthodox theory of inspiration is that the words in the Bible aren’t God’s words, but they are fallible words written by fallible men.
 The Bible is only “inspired” in that God can sometimes use the words to speak to individuals.

 The neo-orthodox theory of inspiration is no inspiration at all.
 If the Bible is the fallible product of fallible men, then it really has no value, at least no more than other books.
 God could just as well “speak” to us through the works of Dickens or Stevenson as He could through the Bible.